 Further useful information on the subject of insurance is provided by Stiftung Warentest (a German consumer organization), information in German can be found here.

-Self-employed artists must obtain appropriate insurance coverage independently as part of their work.
-Relevant information can be found in at: touring-artists.info in the section insurance of persons.
+Self-employed artists and creatives must obtain appropriate insurance coverage independently as part of their work.
+Relevant information can be found at touring-artists.info in the section insurance of persons.

 Royalties must be paid whenever a project uses music that is subject to royalties.
 Basic information can be found at touring-artists.info in the section collecting societies; additional information is available on the GEMA website (in German only).